loomio/loomio-docs/en/src/user_manual/polls/intro_to_decisions/index.md

 **[New poll template](https://help.loomio.com/en/user_manual/polls/poll_templates/index.html)** Create a new poll or proposal template with your own terminology and options.

+### Hidden poll templates
-**Hidden poll templates** Poll templates hidden from the poll menus to make it easier for people to find the poll template they need.
+Poll templates hidden from the poll menus to make it easier for people to find the poll template they need.  **Unhide** the template to make it available to your group.

+**[Question round](https://help.loomio.com/en/user_manual/polls/proposals/index.html#question-round)** Invite clarifying questions to help people understand a proposal.

+**[Gradients of agreement](https://help.loomio.com/en/user_manual/polls/proposals/index.html#gradients-of-agreement)** Express support for a proposal on an 8-point scale.

+**[Proposal (classic)](https://help.loomio.com/en/user_manual/polls/proposals/index.html#proposal-classic)** Raise a proposal to make a decision.

 ## Poll structure